Auto Loan Calculator

 MAKE A LARGE LUMP SUM PAYMENT

-If you come into some extra money, like a tax refund or a bonus, consider making a large payment toward your loan principal.
+If you receive extra money, like a tax refund or bonus, consider making a large payment toward your loan principal.
 This will not only reduce the amount you owe but could also allow you to renegotiate for lower monthly payments.
 Just check with your lender first to ensure there are no prepayment penalties.

 car2 icon